lyra-planet/tdesign-mobile-vue-starter-community/docs/en/guide/mocks.md

 ## Directory structure

+Clear directory organization facilitates team collaboration and code maintenance.
+Mock-related files are layered by function, with data and logic separated for easy extension and management.

 - `src/mocks/browser.ts`: registers the worker and aggregates `handlers`
 - `src/mocks/handlers.ts`: all intercept rules (endpoints) and logic
 - `src/mocks/data/*`: sample datasets (home, profile, data center, chat, users, etc.)

 ## Writing handlers

+Handlers are the core components of MSW, responsible for defining specific request interception rules and response logic.
+Through standardized handler writing patterns, we ensure consistency and maintainability of mock data.

 Handlers use `msw` `http.get/post/put/...` to match requests.
 We use `*/api/...` to match any domain with `/api` prefix so it aligns with various environments' `baseURL`.